 Equipment Inspection Procedures and Frequency

-The City field crews conduct onsite inspections of all pump stations at least once every 6 months.
-The City’s preventative maintenance program is relatively informal and there are no written procedures or checklists.
-It is recommended that the City develop a more formal preventative maintenance program.
+With the additional of field crew staff, has increased the frequency of conduct onsite inspections of all pump stations at least once every 6-months to once every 3-months.
+The City’s preventative maintenance program has evolved from being relatively informal with no written procedures or checklists to one where a checklist for mechanical functionality and general conditions is now utilized; and, with additional staffing and technological resources available (i.e. a CMMS) the City is now poised to begin the development of a more formal preventative maintenance program including the development of SOPs.
 This recommendation is more fully described in Section 6.8.

 Pipeline Inspection and Maintenance

-The City cleans and inspects approximately 10% of the collection system each year.
-The entire sewer collection system pipelines are cleaned approximately every five years.
-Based on the history of complaints and known SSOs the City visits these locations on a quarterly to semi-annual basis.
+Additional human and equipment resources has resulted in the sewer collection system being cleaned from approximately every 5-years to approximately every 3.5-years.
+Based on the history of complaints and known SSOs at approximately (90) sites, the City visits these locations on a quarterly to semi-annual basis resulting in a significant decline in SSOs generated from these sites.
 There is no formal written procedure for cleaning the system.
+In conjunction with pump station SOPs the City will develop sewer line Inspection/Cleaning SOPs in fiscal year 2012/2013.
 It is recommended that Formal Inspection/Cleaning Procedures be developed as described in detail in Section 6.8.

-The sewer system pipelines are inspected internally using CCTV only as needed in response to a flow inconsistency or other indicators of a deviation from normal flow conditions.
+To date, the sewer system pipelines have been inspected internally using CCTV only as needed in response to a flow inconsistency or other indicators of a deviation from normal flow conditions.
+The recent procurement of improved CCTV equipment in conjunction with more field crews that now exist will allow for the expanded use of CCTV inspection to include general and scheduled condition assessment of the sewer collection system infrastructure.
 There is no formal written procedure for the pipeline CCTV inspections as this service is contracted out to local CCTV sewer inspection companies.
+After formal written procedures are developed and staff has been provided formal training on how to perform sewer line condition assessments a formal program for scheduling CCTV inspection will be created.

 It is recommended that the City develop and adopt a set of CCTV specifications that will be used to ensure uniform CCTV inspections.